What We’ll Cover:

 The secret to ranking well locally relies on your use of NAP (name, address, and phone number) in as many appropriate places as possible.
 With 92 percent of searchers selecting a business with page-one results, you need a solid strategy in place to reach your customers.

-Local directories are one of the more common ways that people find out about the businesses in their area, so you’ll want to make sure that your business is listed on every popular directory in your niche—and that your NAP information is exactly the same across all of these directories.
+Local directories are one of the more common ways that people find out about the businesses in their area, so you’ll want to make sure that your business is listed on every popular directory in your niche—and that your NAP information is exactly the same across these directories.

-According to a recent Bright Local study, 64% of searchers have used Google My Business simply to find a business’ contact information, proving that a typo or an incomplete profile can mean missing out on sales.
+According to a recent Bright Local study, 64% of searchers have used Google Business Profile simply to find a business’ contact information, proving that a typo or an incomplete profile can mean missing out on sales.

 While it might seem surprising, directories often rank high in the Google search results for relevant queries, so optimizing your listings can help you appear in more places, allowing you to bring in even more qualified leads.